tlahmann/imm-portfolio/readme.md

 # imm-portfolio WordPress Plugin

-The imm-portfolio plugin is a custom plugin to add subjects (ger.
+The imm-portfolio plugin is a custom WordPress plugin to add subjects (ger.
 Fach) and projekts (ger.
-Projekt) to the imm WordPress website for easy maintenance and additions.
+Projekt) to the imm WordPress website for easy maintenance.

 ## How to Install